- "Firths were definitely the best choice I could have made when dealing with my legal matter."

 - You must lodge your form to the CTP insurer within three months of the accident

-- If you wish to claim lost earnings, you must lodge your claim within one month of the accident
+- If you wish to claim lost earnings, you must lodge your claim within 28 days of the accident

 It's critical that you meet these strict deadlines.
 Often, insurers won't accept CTP claims if the deadline has passed.

 Frequently Asked Questions

 How much will it cost to make a motor vehicle accident claim?

 For many compensation claims, we offer a no-win-no-fee arrangement.
 It means that you only pay our legal fees if you receive a compensation payment from the CTP insurer.